Eighty-five to 90% of people develop some back pain during their lifetime. Of this group, 95% get better in 6 to 12 weeks.

 - Good body mechanics (posture, lifting heavy objects, workplace evaluation and changes)

-When these conservative measures fail to provide adequate relief, more intensive treatment is warranted.
+When these conservative measures fail to give enough relief, more intensive treatment is needed.
 These methods include nerve blocks and chronic pain management programs.
 This occurs in approximately 5% of people with acute back pain.

 Intensive pain management

-Intensive pain management includes more invasive techniques to relieve pain.
-These techniques are associated with more side effects and potential complications, as well as higher cost.
-These techniques are used for people with intractable pain and include:
+Intensive pain management includes more invasive techniques to relieve pain not relieved by other methods.
+These techniques have more side effects, potential complications, and are more expensive.
+They include:

 - Nerve blocks and injections.
 Medications to treat pain or interfere with nerve function are injected directly into the space surrounding the spinal cord.